Woman with cold relaxing on a gray sofa while drinking tea

 Winter Illness Guide

-Colds, flus and other respiratory illnesses are more common in colder months.
+Colds, flus and other respiratory illnesses are often more common in colder months.
 People are indoors more often, allowing viruses to pass more easily from one person to another.
 And the cold, dry air may weaken resistance.

 If you’re coughing and sneezing this winter, how do you know if you have a cold or something more serious?
 Do you need antibiotics?
 Are you contagious?